The Golden Ratio (Phi)

 Occurrences in Nature

-Galaxies, Hurricanes, and Cosmic Structures.
-Spiral galaxies, including the Milky Way, display logarithmic spiral arms whose pitch angles relate to the golden ratio.
-Typhoons and hurricanes form logarithmic spirals as they rotate.
-The distribution of planets in our solar system follows a modified Titius-Bode law that some researchers have linked to golden-ratio spacing, though this remains controversial.
-More robustly, the Penrose tiling — a non-periodic tiling discovered by Roger Penrose in 1974 — uses the golden ratio as its fundamental scaling factor, and this same quasi-crystalline structure was found in nature in 2009 when Dan Shechtman's quasicrystals (first observed in 1982, for which he received the 2011 Nobel Prize in Chemistry) were shown to be organized by golden-ratio symmetry.
+Penrose Tilings and Quasicrystals.
+The genuinely phi-related cosmic-scale findings come from a different direction.
+The Penrose tiling — a non-periodic tiling discovered by Roger Penrose in 1974 — uses the golden ratio as its fundamental scaling factor.
+The matching quasi-crystalline structure was found in nature when Dan Shechtman's quasicrystals (first observed in 1982, for which he received the 2011 Nobel Prize in Chemistry) were shown to be organized by golden-ratio symmetry.
+Quasicrystals are the cleanest example of phi appearing as a structural constant in physical matter.

 Architectural Use